March 22, 2012

 After the Sal-Tahvil

-I would like to share some of the pictures I took of our haft-seen table the other day.
+I would like to share some of the pictures I took of our half-seen table the other day.
 I wish you all a very happy Persian New Year!
-May the new year bring you peace, tranquility, health and happiness.
+May the new year bring you peace, tranquility, health, and happiness.

 Sabzeh: Representing rebirth and fertility.